Public Works from the

 From Nov 2015 until spring of 2017, the Fact Box periodically collected facts from those who had facts to offer.
 At the outset, people were asked to swap books for facts.
 Later, the box became the Official Fact Collection Depot thanks to the Department for Good Public Works.
 The hope was for the community to contribute to creating a book of knowledge.
 Now, the facts are now being compiled to form a Fact Book — an important resource thanks to anonymous contributors.
 All facts will be checked for the sake of accuracy.
 Additional details about the Fact Box can be found in this Torontoist article.

 Space Improvement Signage Program

 The aim of Space Improvement Signage is to improve public space through the use of signage.
 This was implemented in 2016.

 The first batch of signs dealt with feeding pigeons.
-Folks might think that feeding pigeons is either a kind gesture or a good way to offload scraps of food, but really, feeding pigeons leads to over-breeding and an overabundance of pigeon poop.
-It's easy to forget that city pigeons are capable of sustaining themselves.
-Feral pigeons eat spiders, insects, and food scraps, so they don't need your breadcrumbs.
-We've assessed the city and identified key problem areas where folks fed pigeons multiple times a day, where people left noodle soup and entire sandwiches for pigeons.
-We assessed the signage for effectiveness.
-At the outset, folks would throw food a bit of a distance from the sign.
-A couple weeks later, though, the old feeding method reemerged.
-One issue was that signs disappeared from poles, sometimes within a day of putting it up.
-Another issue was that folks don't really care that much.
+Folks might think that feeding pigeons is a kind gesture or good way to offload food scraps, but really, it leads to over-breeding and an overabundance of pigeon poop.
+Remember: city pigeons are capable of sustaining themselves.
+Feral pigeons eat spiders, insects, and food scraps, so they don't need extra breadcrumbs.
+We've assessed the city and identified key problem areas where folks fed pigeons multiple times daily, where people left noodle soup and entire sandwiches for pigeons.
+Signs were posted signs in those spots.

 Below are examples of pigeon problem areas and signs placed in and around those locations.